jovotech/jovo-framework/docs/app-config.md

 $ jovo new:stage prod
 ```

 This creates a new file `app.prod.ts`.
 In the process, you can select plugins and a server integration to work with this stage.
+You can find an [example `app.prod.ts` file here](https://github.com/jovotech/jovo-sample-alexa-googleassistant-lambda/blob/main/src/app.prod.ts).

 Typically, a stage app config uses the `configure()` method to modify the configuration.